-Spam emails are more common than ever now, and they’re getting trickier to determine if they’re legitimate or not.
+Spam emails are now more common than ever, making it increasingly difficult to determine if emails are legitimate or not.
 Spammers are great tricksters, they can pull off elaborate looking emails from companies you have services from, such as your bank, Apple or Samsung, PayPal and even Netflix.

 What are the most common things to look for?